regorov/logwriter/README.md

 If you don't need buffering (logwriter.Config.BufferSize==0) you can believe that file write executes synchronously.

 #### Stop!
 It's not a *unix way
-Well, everyone do not develop facebook or smth similar.
-If you don't want to
+Oh nooo.
+Not everyone develops Facebook (c) or smth similar daily :)

 ## Features
 - [X] Folders for hot and cold log files configurable